 (16) Any sports arena or stadium with a seating capacity of five thousand or more. . .

 (17) Any hospital accessible by the public. . .

 One should take careful notice of subsections (6) and (15) as listed above.
 Local governing bodies and private landowners may impose restrictions.
 This would include both public and private schools.

-In the case of State v Meyers 333 S.W.3d 39 (2010) the court held that an ordinary pocketknife can be a “weapon readily capable of lethal use” for purposes of subsection 1 (4) of 571.030 which provides that the statute is violated if one:
+In the case of State v Meyers 333 S.W.3d 39 (2010), the court held that an ordinary pocket knife could be a “weapon readily capable of lethal use” for purposes of subsection 1 (4) of 571.030, which provides that the statute is violated if one:

 Exhibits, in the presence of one or more persons, any weapon readily capable of lethal use in an angry or threatening manner.

-A heightened awareness of “brandishing” has obtained in Missouri since June 2020 when a group of protestors approaching the home of the St. Louis Mayor veered onto the residential property of Mark and Patricia McCloskey after breaking a gate.
+A heightened awareness of “brandishing” has been obtained in Missouri since June 2020 when a group of protestors approaching the home of the St. Louis Mayor veered onto the residential property of Mark and Patricia McCloskey after breaking a gate.
 Mr. and Mrs. McCloskey confronted the protestors after arming themselves, respectively, with a rifle and a pistol.
 No firearms were discharged, and no one was injured.
-Although the protestors were arguably committing criminal trespass, and the sub-section does not apply to someone engaged in a lawful act of self-defense, the McCloskeys were charged with “brandishing” under 571.030 which is a class E felony.
+Although the protesters were arguably committing criminal trespass, and the sub-section does not apply to someone engaged in a lawful act of self-defense, the McCloskeys were charged with “brandishing” under 571.030, a class E felony.